kobman/KOBman/docs/user-guides/KOBman-usage-info.md

 			$ kob upgrade --version 0.0.1
 		**Output** :
 		*kobman upgraded to 0.0.1* or *Kobman already on 0.0.1*
-	- Current version is same as latest version
+	- Current version is same as latest version.

 			$ kob upgrade --version 0.0.1
 		**Output** :